autograms/autograms/docs/autograms_concepts/actions.md

 ```

 ### global_function
-The `local_function` action works similarly to `function`, but it can see the entire state of the autogram, and new conversation turns or variables defined in a global function will stay in memory after the function returns
+The `local_function` action works similarly to `function`, but it can see the entire state of the autogram, and new conversation turns or variables defined in a global function will stay in memory after the function returns.